devdevx/auto_docs/docs/cloud/aws/cert-sap.md

   - The bucket policy in Account A must grant access to Account B.
   - The AWS KMS key policy in Account A must grant access to the user in Account B.
   - The IAM policy in Account B must grant user access to the bucket and the AWS KMS key in Account A.
+- Amazon S3 Transfer Acceleration (S3TA) can speed up content transfers to and from Amazon S3 by as much as 50% - 500% for long-distance transfer of larger objects.

 ## DynamoDB